magentabusiness/magentabusiness.github.io/docs/samples/nettrartu+/rtu_temp_sensor.md

 ![image](/images/samples/nettrartu+/rtu_temp_sensor/connection_diagram.png)

-## ThingsBoard configuration
+## IoT Hub configuration

-This step contains instructions that are necessary to connect your device to ThingsBoard.
+This step contains instructions that are necessary to connect your device to IoT Hub.

-Sign up ThingsBoard Web UI as [live-demo](https://demo.thingsboard.io/signup).
+Sign up IoT Hub Web UI as [live-demo](https://iothub.magenta.at/signup).
 See [Live Demo](/docs/user-guide/live-demo/) page for more details how to get your account.

 ### Device